How Obesity Affects Arthritis

 While effective, all NSAIDS have associated risk factors, such as gastrointestinal (GI) bleeding and gastritis, as well as edema, hypertension and cardiac effects.
 The gastrointestinal effects occur less often with COX-2 selective agents such as Celebrex.
 The use of acid reducers or cytoprotective agents can further reduce the risk of GI complications.

 Those with a history of cardiac disease, hypertension, or elevated cholesterol are at increased risk for cardiac complications of NSAIDS, and need to discuss the benefits versus the risks with their physicians.
-Many obese patients will fall into the high risk category.
+Many patients affected by obesity will fall into the high risk category.
 Patients with renal disease and those using anticoagulants may not be able to use NSAIDS.

 Alternative analgesics include tramadol and narcotics.
 Although not technically a narcotic, Tramadol has narcotic-like action and effect.
 It is useful for mild to moderate pain, and can reduce the dose requirement for NSAID.
 It is well tolerated, but the dose must be increased gradually to avoid dizziness and nausea.
 Narcotic analgesics can be used in patients with severe or advanced OA that failed to respond to traditional agents.
 Contrary to popular belief, there is no risk of addiction when these agents are used as directed to relieve pain.

 Helpful Tips for Improvement

 Exercise helps patients with OA improve range of motion and build strength.
 Quadriceps strengthening exercise also helps patients with OA of the knee improve stability.
 High impact activities such as running can accelerate the disease.
 Low impact and aquatic exercise classes, such as those sponsored by the Arthritis Foundation, can be most helpful.